telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 		</div>
 	</body>

-The example below demonstrates how to configure the Window behavior after initialization.
+The HTML snippet below demonstrates how the above page markup will change after Kendo UI Window initialization, when the widget is moved to become a child of the `<body>` and its additional markup is generated (i.e. the wrapper and the titlebar).

 ###### Example